masoncusack/BuildYourOwnAPI/README.md

 This sets the app up to run by default on the localhost address (127.0.0.1) of the system/image it's started on.

-You can run the flask app locally using `export FLASK_APP=app.py` from within `/app`, and go to `http://127.0.0.1:5000` to see it in action (5000 is the default port).
+You can run the flask app locally using `python app.py` from within `src/app`, and go to `http://127.0.0.1:5000` to see it in action (5000 is the default port).
+You may need to install flask locally using `pip install Flask` before this will work.

 Note what is returned at this root endpoint, and what happens when you change the endpoint and provide an input.